Is Li2o Ionic Or Covalent

 1. Electronegativity Difference:

 The electronegativity difference between lithium and oxygen is substantial.
-Oxygen has a much higher electronegativity than lithium.
+Still, oxygen has a much higher electronegativity than lithium.
 This significant difference strongly suggests an ionic bond, where oxygen attracts electrons much more strongly than lithium, leading to the formation of Li⁺ and O²⁻ ions.

 2. Crystal Structure: